 Our knowledge of Jack Proctor is very limited, but we do know Heritage members would like to learn more.
 To date our members have ascertained Jack originated in Cornwall, wrestled in the 1950s most likely at light heavyweight, moved to the North East where he refereed for Norman Morrell.

 The early 1960s masked man was quite unique amongst the hooded brigade as he defeated all placed before him.
-Unique in that he was clean and scientific, unique in that....well, if you want to learn more, including his identity, you will need to take a look at The Wrestling Heritage Top 20 Masked Men.
+Unique in that he was clean and scientific, unique in that....well, if you want to learn more, including his identity, you will need to take a look at the Top 20 Masked Men on www.wrestlingheritage.com.

 Born near Pitlochrie in 1927 Chic Purvey is fondly remembered by all fans of the Heritage years.